 Open water swimming off-season training is shrouded in mystery.

 Open water swimming off-season training is shrouded in mystery.
 There isn’t the same volume of information or advice available as there is for road cycling or running and often the only way to train for it during the winter months is to get in the pool.
 However, you may have begun the open water lifestyle to avoid that entirely, it is a tough life if the now frigid waters aren’t beckoning you in the same way as they did in July.
+By the way, we have many phenolic lockers for your clothes when you are swimming.

-Obviously this post won’t focus on the doom and gloom, here are a few steps you can take to improve your performance whilst avoiding the boredom and crowds.
+Obviously, this post won’t focus on the doom and gloom, here are a few steps you can take to improve your performance whilst avoiding the boredom and crowds.

 Firstly, calling your session ‘training’ isn’t a bad thing.
 It can be motivational to have a plan and specific targets especially when the surroundings themselves aren’t compelling you to move forward.
 Open water is about challenging yourself, it’s the draw.
 Changing what motivates you will help dramatically.
 Set yourself a few technique changes and work on making them second nature.